AdobeDocs/advertising.en/help/dsp/campaign-management/reports/campaign-alerts.md

 ---
 # View Alerts

 When any of your campaigns or campaign components has an issue, an alert is created, with a time stamp and recommended action to resolve the issue.
-Reasons for alerts include configuration issues (such as the absence of active child entities or a required budget update), ad rejection, and metric issues (such as poor ad delivery or performance). <!-- Need a list of possible alert types? -->
+Reasons for alerts include configuration issues (such as the absence of active child entities or a required budget update), ad rejection, and metric issues (such as poor ad delivery or performance).
+Alerts are available at the campaign, package, placement, ad, and deal levels.

 Alerts are available in the following locations: